tiby312/broccoli-project/report/src/ch11-algorithm-in-depth.md

 	-fewest allocations
 	-fewest comparisons
 	-slow to push and truncate each vec since it requires shuffling things around.

-	-slightly slower than option 2.
+I went with option3.
+The performance hit from pushing and truncating can be made up with a big allocation up front.

-I went with option3, since it is only slightly slower than option2, but also avoids extra allocations.
+Doing two big allocations upfront for option2 is wasteful.

 #### Profiling Construction + Finding all colliding pairs.